UVVM/UVVM/doc/source/utility_library.rst

 Alert handling
 ==================================================================================================================================

+The available alert levels are defined in the type :ref:`t_alert_level`.
+The behavior for each type of alert can be configured in adaptations_pkg.vhd.
+The simulation will be stopped when the occurences of an alert type reaches the number configured in C_DEFAULT_STOP_LIMIT.
+By default, the simulation will be stopped after one occurence of either ERROR, TB_ERROR, FAILURE or TB_FAILURE.
+Alert levels with the prefix TB\_ are intended to be used in cases where the cause of the alert is known to be a testbench issue.

+The MANUAL_CHECK alert type is intended for cases where a manual check, e.g. a waveform inspection, is required.
+When an alert of this type is encountered, the simulation will be stopped and the user will be prompted to carry out a manual check before resuming the simulation.

 set_alert_file_name()
 ----------------------------------------------------------------------------------------------------------------------------------
 Sets the alert file name.
 To ensure that the entire log transcript is written to a single file, this should be called prior to any